LeNPaul/portfolio-jekyll-theme/projects/proj-5.md

 -----
 - Collaborated with an IBM intern engineer.
 - Design visual elements and user interfaces in Illustrator.
-- Suggested the engineer with possible implementation and adapted UI designs as well.
+- Suggested possible implementation to the engineer and adapted UI designs as well.
 - Utilized: UI/UX, Material Design Guideline, Adobe Illustrator